 Cruise Specialists Voyage Hosts Steve and Wendy recap their adventure cruising on the Columbia and Snake Rivers.
-Their story shows what you can expect on an American Queen Steamboat Company cruise.
+Their story shows what you can expect on an American Queen Voyages cruise.
+(Note: American Queen Steamboat Company became American Queen Voyages in 2021.)

 After almost 25 years and more than 2,000 days at sea on cruise ships, we decided it was time to try cruising on a river.
 And so, we recently completed our first voyage on the American Empress, navigating the Columbia and Snake Rivers through Washington and Oregon.
 Here’s a summary of our experience.

-The Ship: American Empress is part of the American Queen Steamboat Company, perhaps best known for their trips up and down the Mississippi River.
+The Ship: American Empress is part of American Queen Voyages, perhaps best known for their trips up and down the Mississippi River.
 American Empress is built specifically for river cruising and is small but elegant.
 With a maximum of 223 passengers, spread out over 4 decks, it never feels crowded.
 The ride is smooth, even in very windy conditions, which we did experience.

 The two restaurants are comfortable and can easily accommodate everyone in two dinner seatings.
 The atmosphere is casual and very relaxed.